- 1 Default (ordinary) materials

 - Diamond staves increase the chance of a mage breaking a target's magic resistance.

 Glass weapons will kill just about anything with one hit, however the weapon will be destroyed in the process.
 Although there are rumours that certain blacksmiths have secretly discovered the technique for casting glass into the form of weapons, the method is not widely known and as such is glass weapons are still quite rare.
 Glass armour (excluding adornments) provide the benefit of reflected damage, both physical and magical.
+The reflect damage from glass armor has a chance to active monk aspects.
+Glass jewelry, belts, or non-shield offhand items do not reflect damage.

 Weapons with this "material" property are of mysterious and possibly sinister origin.